woutervh-/timed-memoize/README.md

 It is also possible to memoize key/value pairs using a cache.

-Works in browsers and Node.js.
+Works in browsers and Node.js (UMD build accessible from `lib/index.js`).

 ## Options